-Private lessons are available on Zoom April 2020
+Private lessons are also available on Zoom (since April 2020)

 Emily is an inspirational, encouraging and supportive teacher.
 Prior to the Covid19 crisis and subsequent lock down she taught me in person and now my weekly lessons are on Zoom.
 She is always able to demonstrate exactly how I can improve my posture, bow hold and technique to create the best sound possible even though my playing is not yet very advanced.
 Emily sets me new challenges every lesson and this motivates me to perfect my technique between lessons.
 I have found it rewarding to have progressed so far with Emily and am confident that she will be able to encourage and guide me to realise my playing ambitions in the future.